 It may surprise you that you don’t actually have to have any of your own equipment before you start your PADI Open Water Diver Course – the school will provide you with all you need.
 However, there are a few pieces of equipment that you can invest in beforehand that will help your own comfort and therefore confidence.

 There are many brands and styles of masks available on the market and they vary in fit and suitability.
 Visiting a dive shop before taking your course and having a try on of what is available is a wise move.
 An ill-fitting mask can result in uncomfortable dives and the stress of having to deal with a constant flooding mask is a stress that can be easily avoided.
+One skill that you will learn in your Open Water course is clearing your mask.
+Click here for the best tips on how to clear your mask in scuba diving.

 The same rule applies for fins too, yet another cause of discomfort and unnecessary source of stress.
 Trying some on at a shop and understanding the different styles and designs of fins and how they may suit your diving is a good start.